DandyLyons/notes/content/Library/The Bible (WEB)/42 - Luke/Luke-11.md

 Or if he asks for an egg, he won't give him a scorpion, will he?

 ###### v13
-If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask him?"
+If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give [[The Holy Spirit]] to those who ask him?"
+### Jesus is accused of serving Beelzebul
 ###### v14
 He was casting out a demon, and it was mute.
 When the demon had gone out, the mute man spoke; and the multitudes marveled.